abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 As monastics living here at Abhayagiri, we have the opportunity and support to cultivate this present-moment perception.
-And such cultivation is vital—it's an invaluable tool for developing the mind and creating a foundation for deep insights into who we are, into the nature of this mind and body.
-So let us use this day for cultivating our perception of—and connection with—the present moment.
+And such cultivation is vital---it's an invaluable tool for developing the mind and creating a foundation for deep insights into who we are, into the nature of this mind and body.
+So let us use this day for cultivating our perception of---and connection with---the present moment.

 # Making the Embers Bright Red